Shaping boundaries to control and transport topological defects in colloidal nematic liquid crystals: Acknowledgments

 \section{Acknowledgments}

-G. C.-V. thanks Rodolfo Subert for insightful discussions and gratefully acknowledges funding from The Netherlands Organization for Scientific Research (NWO) through the ENW PPS Fund 2018 - Technology Area Soft Advanced Materials (ENPPS.TA.018.002).
-A.F.V.M and M.D. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. ERC-2019-ADG 884902 SoftML).
+G. C.-V. adn A.F.V.M. thank Rodolfo Subert for useful discussions and acknowledges funding from The Netherlands Organization for Scientific Research (NWO) through the ENW PPS Fund 2018 - Technology Area Soft Advanced Materials (ENPPS.TA.018.002).
+A.F.V.M and M.D. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. ERC-2019-ADG 884902 SoftML) and partial support from the European Union’s Horizon Europe research and innovation program under the grant agreement number 101203506, Marie Sklodowska-Curie Action Postdoctoral Fellowship, project IonFlowElast.
 E.I.L.J. acknowledges funding from the European Commission (Horizon-MSCA, Grant No. 101065631).
 L.T. acknowledges support from the European Commission (Horizon-MSCA, Grant No. 892354) and the NWO ENW Veni grant (Project No. VI.Veni.212.028).
 E.I.L.J. and L.T. acknowledge support from the Starting PI Fund for Electron Microscopy Access from Utrecht University’s Electron Microscopy Center.